-- No Cost: the amount and location of local renewables that can be brought online with no additional investment in the distribution grid
+- Lower Cost Capacity: the amount and location of local renewables that can be brought online, using existing voltage regulation and advanced inverters, with minimal investment in the distribution grid

-- Low Cost: the amount and location of local renewables that can be brought online with minimal investment in the distribution grid
+- Medium Cost Capacity: the amount and location of local renewables that can be brought online with cost-effective storage and some investment in the distribution grid

 These scenarios will guide utilities and regulators to determine appropriate local capacity targets for renewable energy and establish pathways to meet the specified goals.
 This combination of advanced distribution grid modeling and cost scenario analysis creates a replicable and scalable method for deployment of local renewables.

 Local energy generation offers significant advantages over centralized generation.
 The Community Microgrid Initiative incorporates local renewables into the existing utility grid, which secures the following benefits:

 - A stronger local economy: Community Microgrids attract private investment, create jobs, and keep energy dollars close to home.